Beverley Airshow 2026

 There will be a large number of aircraft movements, so keep a vigilant look out and fly correct circuit procedures.
 We anticipate a large number of aircraft with varying airspeeds.
 Stay alert and maintain a good look out.
 If in any doubt, give way.

-Expect a delay inbound, not only because of the volume of arrivals but because there may be aerobatics taking place, in which case we ask you to remain clear of the circuit (preferably to the west) until that pilot has finished their aerobatics.
+Expect delays inbound, not only because of the volume of arrivals but because there may be aerobatics taking place if you are late, in which case we ask you to remain clear of the circuit (preferably to the west) until that pilot has finished their aerobatics and the airboss gives an all clear.

 Much more importantly, please keep your eyes peeled at all times.
 Radios do fail and some aircraft still don’t have one as its not required at YBEV.